rumutaydin/wanderbud/README.md

 3. Upload the `lastard.ino` code to the Arduino Uno.
 4. Run the `detect.py` script, which will invoke the `serial_code.py` for communication with the Arduino.

-Now, Wanderbud should be ready to autonomously follow its owner, avoiding obstacles along the way.

-Feel free to explore and contribute to the project!